migueldeicaza/TermKit/README.md

 # TermKit - Terminal UI Toolkit for Swift

 This is a simple UI Toolkit for Swift, a port of my [gui.cs library for .NET](https://github.com/migueldeicaza/gui.cs).
-While I originally wrote gui.cs, it has evolved significantly by the contributions of Charlie Kindel (@tig), @BDisp and various other contributors - this port is bringing their work.
+While I originally wrote gui.cs, it has evolved significantly by the contributions of Charlie Kindel (@tig), @BDisp and various other contributors - this version started as an effort to bring this to Swift, but diverted as a result of a more Unix-centric/UIKit-centric design view.

 This toolkit contains various controls for build text user interfaces using Swift.
-It works on macOS and Linux.
+It works on Mac, Linux and Windows.

 ## Controls